microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 3. Run **Remote-Containers: Reopen Folder in Container** and in a moment, VS Code will set up the container and connect.
 You can now edit your source code as you would in the local case.

-4. Finally, **F5 / use the the debug panel** to launch the extension and attach the debugger as you would locally.
+4. Finally, **F5** or use the **Debug view** to launch the extension and attach the debugger as you would locally.
 The window that appears will now contain your extension running inside this same container with the debugger attached to it.

 #### Using SSH or WSL

-You can edit and debug your extension on a remote **[SSH host](/docs/remote/ssh)** or in **[WSL](/docs/remote/wsl)** by following similar steps to the container case.
+You can edit and debug your extension on a remote [SSH host](/docs/remote/ssh) or in [WSL](/docs/remote/wsl) by following similar steps to the container case.

 1. For SSH, you'll need to instead open a copy of the extension project on the remote host (for example by using the **Remote-SSH: New Window...** command, and then **File** > **Open** to select the cloned copy of the extension.)
-For WSL, open the local folder containing your extension project in WSL (for example by using **File > New WSL Window** and then **File** > **Open** to select the folder).
+For WSL, open the local folder containing your extension project in WSL (for example by using **File** > **New WSL Window** and then **File** > **Open** to select the folder).

 2. Once the folder is open on the SSH host / in WSL, you can edit your source code as you would in the local case.

-3. Finally, **F5 / use the the debug panel** to launch the extension and attach the debugger as you would locally.
+3. Finally, **F5** or use the **Debug view** to launch the extension and attach the debugger as you would locally.
 The window that appears will now contain your extension running on the SSH Host / in WSL with the debugger attached to it.

 ## Common problems